fac/tom_queue/README.md

 Ok, so what happens now?
 ------------------------

 Hopefully, DelayedJob should work as-is, but notifications for job events should be pushed via the AMQP broker, relieving the database server of the queue responsibility.
-It's worth pointing out that the "true" job state still resides in the DB, messages via the broker purely instruct the worker to run particular jobs.
+It's worth pointing out that the "true" job state still resides in the DB, messages via the broker purely instruct the worker to consider a particular job.

 It does add a couple of methods to the `DelayedJob` class and instances, which allow you to re-populate the AMQP broker with any jobs that reside in the DB.
 This is good if your broker drops offline for some reason, and misses some notifications.